chartbeat-labs/textacy/docs/source/quickstart.md

 'Doc(85 tokens: "Since the so-called "statistical revolution" in...")'
 ```

-Under the hood, the text has been identified as English, and the default English-
-language (`"en"`) pipeline has been loaded, cached, and applied to it.
-If you
-need to customize the pipeline, you can still easily load and cache it, then
-specify it yourself when initializing the doc:
+Under the hood, the text has been identified as English, and the default English-language (`"en"`) pipeline has been loaded, cached, and applied to it.
+If you need to customize the pipeline, you can still easily load and cache it, then specify it yourself when initializing the doc:

 ```pycon
 >>> en = textacy.load_spacy_lang("en_core_web_sm", disable=("parser",))